Data-Reply/bwc-streaming-UEBA/README.md

     ***Description of the streaming pipeline:***

     1. Input data streaming related to transactions is received within the "transactions" topic.
     2. Leveraging the power of FlinkSQL, the data is enriched by adding transaction entity information and sent in another topic called "transactions_enriched".
-This operation is necessary to ensure meaningful user labeling, but it could be bypassed if the input already contains such information.
+This operation is necessary to ensure meaningful user labelling, but it could be bypassed if the input already contains such information.
     3. The data is then aggregated, utilizing FlinkSQL aggregation functions such as COUNT, SUM, and grouped by user_id.
     4. The output of the aggregation is sent within another topic called "transactions_aggregate".
     5. Point 5 represents the bridge between Confluent and the client.
 The content of the "transactions_aggregate" topic is consumed by a Kafka consumer in the Python script to access the data on the client side.